Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 # Multi-Function e-Paper Frame

 <b>UPDATED: December 2025</b>
+Changes:
+   1. Updated weatherstation to use OpenWeather 3.0 API
+   2. Updated horoscopes to use API Ninja instead of web scraping
+   3. Adjusted configuration files to adjust for changes

 This e-paper multi-function display project uses a number of techniques for retrieving, formatting, and displaying content on a low-power e-Paper display.